HMS-IDAC/MatBots/PixelClassificationBot/ReadMe.txt

 to classify the pixels on an image (a task also know as image segmentation).
 There are, however, a few guidelines to follow, as described below.

-The bot ships with two folders of images for a 'test-drive':
-Data/Examples, with images to annotate (label), and Data/Classify, with images to apply the trained model on.

 --------------------------------------------------
 LABEL
 --------------------------------------------------